nf-core/genomeannotator/docs/usage.md

 Gene builds can be evaluated in two ways - by gauging completeness against a reference data set and by simple visual inspection.

 [BUSCO](https://busco.ezlab.org/) can be used to check how many genes specific to a particular taxonomic group were found in a respective annotation set.
-To enable this metric, run GENOMEANNOTATOR with `--busco_lineage xxx_odb10`, where `xxx` represents a taxonomic group available through BUSCO (see parameter options).
+To enable this metric, run nf-core/genomeannotator with `--busco_lineage xxx_odb10`, where `xxx` represents a taxonomic group available through BUSCO (see parameter options).

 Visual inspection requires for the annotation(s) and supporting alignment tracks to be loaded into a genome browser.
 This could be something like [IGV](https://software.broadinstitute.org/software/igv/) as a stand-alone option on your personal computer, or